My eyes are open but shut to what is seen.

 therein reside.

-Now, what did I decide?
+what did I decide?

-STALEMATE, DIFFICULT CHOICES, AMBIVALENCE
+KEYWORDS: STALEMATE, DIFFICULT CHOICES, AMBIVALENCE

-The number two in tarot has to do with the ideas of balance and duality.
-All of our choices have a spectrum of consequences.
-In the II of Swords, you’re feeling stuck between a crossroads and both paths have benefits and detriments.
-It’s up to you to look within and figure out the final outcome.
-Weighing all the pros and cons of each position can be helpful but sometimes the best decision still ends up harming someone along the way, even yourself.
+While weighing the pros and cons of each position can be helpful, sometimes the best decision still ends up harming someone along the way, even yourself.
 Once you commit to your decision, understand that you only did what you thought was best.
 Learn from any mistakes moving forward.
-You might need to sacrifice trying to figure this problem out all alone and consult a higher being or voice within yourself to see what’s really going on here to give you the insight you need to stab through the mottled vision.
-You might have to give up something you want to get what you need.
-Or give up something you need to get what you want.
-Either way, it’s super challenging.
+You might need to sacrifice something trying to resolve this problem.
+Consulting a higher being, mentor, or voice within yourself might give you the insight you need to stab through the mottled vision.
+You might have to give up what you want to get what you need—or give up what you need to get what you want.
+This is uncomfortable and it’s okay to sit with that discomfort until you find comfort in your answer.
+If you stick to the Rule of Three–the idea that whatever you give to others you will receive three times, magnified– your decision-making may feel lighter.

-Eight’s Insight: If you’re feeling completely stuck with a decision, our first thoughts are usually our gut instincts.
-Our bodies don’t lie.
-Listen to your basic needs and cover those.
-Then think about what you need the most that you aren’t getting.
-If something feels off about a situation, we can usually feel it in our throats, our chest, our guts.
-Make it right.
-Go with that.
-If you keep having the same problem over and over again, maybe a different concept altogether is the remedy.
+If you keep having the same problem again and again, maybe a different concept altogether is the remedy.
 You might have to determine the lesser of two evils and go from there.
-What’s worse for you and better for someone else or vice versa can be what’s happening.
-You can’t really hide from this major choice, so just select the one you hate the least and move on from there.
-Consider the Rule of Three and you can find a peaceful resolution.
+What’s worse for you and better for someone else might not be the same thing.
+It might also be: you can’t really hide from this major choice, so just select the one you resist least and move on from there.